-From the high-rollers through to the occasional punter, betting on various sporting events brings with it an adrenaline rush unlike most others.
-We all like to have more money in our bank accounts, and if if the odds are in our favour, we can increase them significantly.
+If you’re an occasional gambler and you want to make quick and easy bets, then only the best betting apps will do.
+From the high-rollers through to the occasional punter, betting on various sporting events brings with it an adrenaline rush, unlike most others.
+We all like to have more money in our bank accounts, and if the odds are in our favour, we can increase them significantly.

-A far more convenient way to spend your money, betting apps offer instant odds among other features such as multi-builders and accumulators, which can see your potential winnings skyrocket.
-But the betting app industry is far from a monopoly, and as such, there are myriad options for you to choose from.
+A far more convenient way to gamble your money, betting apps and websites offer instant odds among other features such as multi-builders and accumulators, which can see your potential winnings skyrocket.
+But the app industry is far from a monopoly, and as such, there are several options for you to choose from.

 With Australia being a nation that provides multiple avenues to gambling – think pokies, TAB or Keno, not to mention casinos – combined with a serious love of sport, whether it be AFL, NRL, NBA, soccer, tennis, horse racing, golf or practically any other sport you can think of, it should come as no surprise to learn there are a huge number of betting apps just begging to be downloaded to your phone.

 One of the biggest sports betting bookmakers in Australia is Sportsbet.
-With over one million customers on its books as of the end of 2019 (expect this number to have increased since then), it has long been the bookmaker favoured by Australians nationwide.
+With over one million customers on its books as of the end of 2019 (expect this number to have increased since then), Sportsbet has long been the bookmaker favoured by Australians nationwide.
 Keen to uphold this reputation, Sportsbet’s mobile betting app allows for quick and easy access to pretty much any sporting event you can think of worldwide – horse racing is given particularly heavy attention – all with live odds.
 Notable features include Bet With Mates, which allows you to create a group of friends, where you can see each others’ bets and react to them with emojis.

-You’re also able to watch live horse racing via Sky Racing, directly within the app and partake of Sport Multi Builder and Racing Multi Builder, which allow you to add multiple bets to one slip, creating a new set of odds.
+You’re also able to watch live horse racing via Sky Racing, directly within the Sportsbet app and partake of Sport Multi Builder and Racing Multi Builder, which allow you to add multiple bets to one slip, creating a new set of odds.
 This can help you to increase your winnings from relatively smaller bets, or go for broke and win big.
 Sportsbet also offers expert tips on select races and events to help give you an upper hand.

 As for an app experience itself, everything on Sportsbet is clearly laid out, easy to navigate and even includes other features such as built-in live chat, should you need to speak to customer service immediately.

-Founded only a few years ago by former Ladbrokes Australia CEO Dean Shannon, Neds has quickly become one of the go-to sports betting sites for Australian punters.
+Founded only a few years ago by former Ladbrokes Australia CEO Dean Shannon, Neds app has quickly become one of the go-to sports betting sites for Australian punters.
 Shannon’s former employer clearly noticed the impact it was having on the Australian market, and acquired Neds in 2018.
 If you’re into horse racing in particular, you definitely need to check out what Neds has to offer, as you have access to pretty much any race, anywhere, and it gives you full form guides, detailed track information, live streaming, same-race multis and heaps of other useful and easy-to-use features.

 Neds also has a feature called Punter’s Toolbox, which gives insights and tips to help you make the most well-informed bets.
 Unfortunately, you can’t watch racing live within the app like you can with some others, but we wouldn’t exactly say this is a dealbreaker.